jsvobo/DetSeg/README.md

 conda install nvidia/label/cuda-11.8.0::cuda-toolkit

 python ./cuda_test.py
-# you should see True and a path
+# you should see True and a path (if installed cuda-toolkit)

 # build rust compiler in your shell if needed (for some transformers versions)
-# When promptem, proceed with default installation
+# When prompted, proceed with default installation
 --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 # build cuda operators for PROB as per https://github.com/orrzohar/PROB (start from DetSeg main dir)
 cd ./PROB/models/ops/